-Why are they helpful?
+Why are mind maps helpful?

 Mind mapping experts have identified plenty of reasons to use these tools.
-For many people, the advantage is simple: They help break a project down into manageable pieces.
-Planning a project can be nervewracking, particularly if it’s your first time—but when you create a mind map, you’ll see that the event is not a single, daunting monolith, but rather the sum of a number of small parts, which can be tackled step by step.
+For many people, the advantage is simple: they help break a project down into manageable pieces.
+Planning a project can be nervewracking, particularly if it’s your first time—but when you create a mind map, you’ll see that the event is not a single, daunting monolith but rather the sum of a number of small parts, which can be tackled step by step.

 The advantage of a mind map over a list is that a mind map is not linear.
 On a list, the items fall into a particular order, with the most important at the top.
 On a mind map, on the other hand, nothing takes precedence.
 This makes it a great tool for project management in a team, as it can help soothe tensions between members.

 Mind maps also allow you to show connections between different things.
 By thinking about topics and subtopics or categories, you can identify how everything fits together.
 This helps you see the bigger picture of your project, for example, as your team collaborates on an email marketing strategy.
 Many people find mind maps to be an easy way to inspire ideas.
 When you start mind mapping, you’ll find that creativity flows more readily than other planning tools.

 Mind mapping is growing in popularity across the world of business.
 It is commonly used in a number of ways: first, people across industries use mind maps to brainstorm and plan projects.
 A large-scale project may seem daunting until you start mind mapping and realise that it can be broken down into chunks that are easier to handle.